go-iiif/go-iiif/README.md

 2. The use of the [Go Cloud](https://gocloud.dev/) `Bucket` and `Blob` interfaces for reading and writing files.
 3. The use of [go-iiif-uri](https://github.com/go-iiif/go-iiif-uri) URI strings rather than paths or filenames to define images for processing.

-Both changes are discussed in detail below.
+All three changes are discussed in detail below.

 ## Setup